1j01/diverge/README.md

 -->

 You'll be able to
-forge a path by typing
+forge a path by typing,
-or browse only suggested paths via mouse/pen/touch/whatever.
+or follow suggested paths
+via mouse/pen/touch/whatever.

 Currently you can only use the keyboard,